aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/private-fasts/fur-scheni-chamischi-scheni-for-customary-fasts-on-the-monday-thursday-and-the-following-monday-after-pesah-and-sukkot-by-yehoshua-heshil-miro-1835.html.md

 <hr />

-"Für Scheni chamischi scheni" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
+"Für Scheni chamischi scheni" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
 This teḥinah was new to the 1835 edition, where it appears as teḥinah №55, on pp. 98-100.
 In the 1842 edition, it appears as teḥinah №58, on pp. 103-105.

 This transcription was derived by proofreading the output of Tesseract-OCR with its Fraktur script training data.
 This translation was derived by proofreading the output of the translation tools of DeepL and Google. --Aharon Varady